Hamza Yaqoobi First Generation Union Scholarship

 This scholarship defines first-generation as a student whose parents or guardians did not complete a four-year college degree.
 This scholarship views commitment to creating and strengthening community as the process of working collaboratively with community groups and individuals on and off campus to address issues that impact the well-being of historically underrepresented and marginalized communities.

 Hamza Yaqoobi, a first-generation University of Utah graduate, is one of the first recipients of the Union Scholarships.
-While working towards his degree at the University of Utah, Hamza also dedicated his time to working with and creating spaces for underrepresented community members on and off-campus.
+While working towards his degree at the University of Utah, Hamza also dedicated his time to working with and creating spaces for underrepresented community members on and off campus.
 Hamza credits scholarships like the Union Scholarships for supporting his academic and community endeavors simultaneously.
-As a first-generation college graduate supported through scholarships, Hamza feels passionate about supporting other first-generation students who are also committed to community work.
-Currently, Hamza is the Communications & Development Manager administering the Union Scholarships and raising scholarship funds for University of Utah students.
+As a first-generation college graduate supported through scholarships, Hamza feels passionately about supporting other first-generation students who are also committed to community work.

-- This scholarship is available to first-generation college students pursuing an undergradaute degree
+- This scholarship is available to first-generation college students pursuing their FIRST undergraduate degree

 - Candidates must NOT be a previous scholarship recipient